 We provide a technical file ready to be assessed for conformity by a Notified Body.
 Moreover, our specialists can conduct an independent conformity assessment before the official one to check what areas need improvement.

-The software we create is compliant with all legal requirements, also the IEC 62304 and ISO14971.
-In addition, we also provide a Technical File and offer consultation and support with completing the CE marking certification process.
+The software we create is compliant with all legal requirements, especially the IEC 62304 and ISO14971.
+In addition, we provide a Technical File and offer consultation and support with completing the CE marking certification process.

 For more information, use the form below to contact Krzysztof Minicki, our Director of Healthcare and Life Sciences.